trinker/textreadr/README.md

     docx_doc %>%
         read_transcript(c("Person", "Dialogue"), skip = 19)

-    ## Source: local data frame [13 x 2]
+    ## Table: [13 x 2]
     ##
     ##    Person    Dialogue
     ## 1  Hassan    Professor Abd Rabou, being a current pro
     ## 2  Abd Rabou Sure.
 First of all, let's look at the so
     ## 3  Hassan    So from this point of the differences of
     ## 4  Abd Rabou No. I don't--It depends --Like my--This
     ## 5  Hassan    So, as political science students, does
     ## 6  Abd Rabou Less, not mature, they are politically m
     ## 7  Hassan    Since you are an active politician and w
     ## 8  Abd Rabou It does somehow.
 What I do is--First of
     ## 9  Hassan    But you are characterized with, somehow
     ## 10 Abd Rabou So far I didn't get--So far--Maybe it do
     ## ..      ...                  ...

 Pairing textreadr
 -----------------